Tech-Inspire-SL/TreeventX/FUTURE_PLANS.md

 ### Pros
 *   **Untapped Market:** Significant potential for digital event management solutions in a rapidly digitizing economy.
 *   **Local Relevance:** Ability to tailor features and pricing specifically to the needs and economic realities of Sierra Leonean organizers and attendees.
-*   **First-Mover Advantage:** Opportunity to establish GatherFlow as a leading platform before major international competitors fully penetrate the market.
+*   **First-Mover Advantage:** Opportunity to establish TreeventX as a leading platform before major international competitors fully penetrate the market.
 *   **Direct Feedback Loop:** Closer proximity to the user base allows for rapid iteration and feature development based on local needs.
 *   **Support for Local Economy:** Integration with local payment systems and fostering local event ecosystems.